 You could have died at that moment too, and it would have been a happy death.
 But life went on and so did her kiss, only it changed to more as her tongue found yours and her hands began to claim your skin as her own.
 Her touch is exquisite, and you find yourself intensely jealous that Chakotay had her for so many years.

-He was at your ceremony, did not appear to mind that his former wife was stalking you.
+He was at your ceremony, didn't appear to mind that his former wife was stalking you.
 Just smiled, raising his glass to you in some message that only he understood.

 You remember why you once loved him.
 You wonder now if you could have chosen him if you had never stolen Seven from the Collective.
 You think maybe you could have.
 But you never felt this strange, feverish happiness with him.
 You're not sure you ever would have.

-They say there is one person for everyone.
+They say there's one person for everyone.
 You think Seven is yours.
 And you wasted so many years pushing her away, even more watching her make a life for herself with someone else when she lost patience.

 Even that powerful Borg tenacity has its limits.
 She didn't wait forever.

 Or maybe she did.
 Maybe she did the only thing she could.
 She adapted.
-She did not resist.
+She didn't resist.

-It's not very nice to Chakotay to think that Seven was just biding her time with him, was just using him to experience some part of the life that you had denied her.
+It's not very nice to Chakotay to think that Seven was just biding her time with him, was just using him to experience some part of the life you'd denied her.
 It's not very modest of you to think Seven would have been that calculating, or that you would have been that important to her.
 But then, you're not always very nice.
-It is something you have learned with age.
+It's something you've learned with age.
 You know yourself better than you want to at times.

 "What is it?"
 Seven asks.